jakobht/cadence-workshop/DeliveryManagementInstructions/DeliveryManagementSystem.md

 > [!NOTE]
 > Remember to *register* the `shipProduct` activity the same way the `validatePayment` activity is registered in the top of the workflow.

-After this is implemented we can simulate a package getting send, and manually start the workflow using the following command:
+After this is implemented we can simulate a package getting sent, and manually start the workflow using the following command:
 ```bash
 ./cadence --domain cadence-workshop wf start --tasklist tasklist --execution_timeout 10 --workflow_type OrderProcessingWorkflow --input '{"id":"Order123", "customer": "Cadence", "amount": 20, "address": "Uber office", "sendFrom": "Aarhus"}'
 ```